yoppeh/ld2json/README.md

 ```

 LD data can be indented without indenting the output.
 If a key field starts with
-a number of spaces, that number of spaces is removed frome the data:
+a number of spaces, that number of spaces is removed frome the beginning of each
+line of data:
 ```
 ~~:{
 ~~:$some_key